yokiijay/getlines/README.md

-# getlines
+# linesof
- Get all your files' lines.
+ Count how many lines of your code.